 What Is the Stove Fan?

 Using electricity isn't a good idea either or you'd have to provide heat shielding for the wiring.
 If you didn't, the consequences could be disastrous, and definitely more than customers would be willing to live with.
-Thanks to refinements in inventions based on 19th century science, however, and vast economies of scale, TEG modules and miniature Stirling engines proved ideal for use in a modern log burner fan.
+Thanks to refinements in inventions based on 19th century science, however, and vast economies of scale, TEG modules and miniature Stirling engines proved ideal for use in modern stove fans.

 How Does the Stove Fan Work?